voiio/dramatiq-crontab/README.md

 ### Setup Redis as a lock backend (optional)

 If you use Redis as a broker, you can use Redis as a lock backend as well.
 The lock backend is used to prevent multiple instances of the scheduler from running at the same time.
+This is important if you have multiple instances of your application running.

 ```python
 # settings.py